zafkirTalend/components/docs/specs/front-tcomp/dataset-edit.md

 ![Basic UI sequence: Modifying an instance](dataset_edit_dataprep.png)

-2) The Datastream way
+### 2) The Datastream way
---
 Summary
 * **[003]** retrieve dataset and datastore properties from datastream storage.
 * **[004]** Get the UI specs for that datastore and dataset from TCOMP.
 Datastore is required to initialise some of the dataset values
-* **[006]** _here it differes from dataprep_ the datastream metadata is no injected into the tcomp payload but rather the tcomp payload is nested into datastream payload.
+* **[006]** _here it differs from dataprep_ the datastream metadata is not injected into the tcomp payload but rather the tcomp payload is nested into datastream payload.
 The 3 json (schema, ui, props) are all nested into a higher level schema, ui and props.

 The nesting is also done at the json parser level